elypia/.github/CONTRIBUTING.md

 This is a generic document on ways to contribute to our projects and any guidelines or expectations around it.

-Some projects may have their own `CONTRIBUTING.md` if additional information needs to be provided, but most if not all of our projects should be governed by this.
+Some projects may have their own contributing page if additional information is provided.

 ## How To Contribute
 There are many ways to contribute to our projects depending on what skills you have.